|Worldwide University Exams|

 Late registration possible.

 Course members are asked to read the following titles, which are obtainable at our reception at 88,- € a set.
 They will be discussed in the order given below

 As the size of each group is limited, prompt enrolment is recommended.

 To benefit fully from this discussion-based course, your current passive level of English should be equivalent to approximately that of the C1 Advanced (CAE) C1 (CEFR).

-If you are unsure of your present level, it can be determined by the free grading service the Cambridge Institut provides (45 min. writing + 10 min speaking test, please register at Reception).
+If you are unsure of your present level, it can be determined by a free grading test service which Cambridge Institut provides.
+Please feel free to contact us.